monisha-022/cpp_practice_phitron/README.md

-This repo contains practice problems from Phitron programming course.
+This repo contains practice problems from Phitron CSE fundamentals course.